Diversity is Good for Business

 For non-investment related opportunities, including RFPs, RFIs, invitations to bid, and other related areas, please visit our Procurement Opportunities page.

 MWVD firms should contact MWVD@illinoistreasurer.gov to provide an overview of their business capabilities and discuss available investment opportunities.
-MWVD firms should also download and submit both the Diversity Profile Form and Capabilities Questionnaire, which provides the Treasurer’s Office with a resource to be proactive in identifying business opportunities with MWVD investment firms.
+MWVD firms should also download and submit both the Equity, Diversity & Inclusion Assessment and Capabilities Questionnaire, which provides the Illinois Treasurer’s Office with a resource to be proactive in identifying business opportunities with MWVD investment firms.
 Submit completed questionnaires to MWVD@illinoistreasurer.gov